-- A Dutch parent company and a Dutch sub-subsidiary with a foreign intermediate company established in an EU/EEA member state; - Two Dutch sister companies with a foreign parent company established in an EU/EEA member state.
+- A Dutch parent company and a Dutch sub-subsidiary with a foreign intermediate company established in an EU/EEA member state; - A Dutch (sub-)subsidiary and a Dutch permanent establishment of a non-Dutch EU/EEA resident company, if the latter, as - the parent company, holds at least 95% of the shares in the (sub-)subsidiary; - Dutch sister companies with a foreign parent company established in an EU/EEA member state that holds at least 95% of the shares in the companies; - Companies established in the Netherlands that are affiliated via a foreign EU/EEA intermediate holding company.

 It is at present unclear whether Brexit prevents or terminates a fiscal unity via a UK company.
 For the present the Dutch tax authorities are however taking this view.
 On 22 February 2018 the Court of Justice of the European Union (CJEU) concluded that the Dutch fiscal unity is in violation of the EU freedom of establishment.
 According to the CJEU ruling the Dutch fiscal unity regime may not favour domestic groups by allowing a benefit that is not open to cross-border groups, while such a fiscal unity in cross-border situations is not permitted.
-As a result, the Dutch government has introduced repair measures which adjust the fiscal unity regime with retroactive effect to 01 January 2018.
+As a result, the Dutch government has introduced repair measures which adjust the fiscal unity regime with retroactive effect to 1 January 2018.
 It is expected that this will ultimately lead to an alternative fiscal consolidation regime.